rabser/moodle-auth_googleoauth2/README.md

 7. in the plugin settings, follow the displayed instructions. or just install the plugin from [Moodle.org repository plugin page](https://moodle.org/plugins/view/auth_googleoauth2)

+If you have any issues you can follow the Git chapter of my free mini-course [how to install a Moodle plugin](http://bepaw-open-source-school.teachable.com/courses/how-to-install-a-plugin).
+It is using the Oauth2 plugin as example.

 ### Implement your own provider (for devs)
 1. add your third party provider for Oauth2 client as explain in https://github.com/thephpleague/oauth2-client
 2. create /classes/provider/newprovidername.php and newprovidername_redirect.php.
 Then add the lang strings in /lang/en/auth_googleoauth2.php